Sample · Decode+

 Your CYP2D6 result is *1/*4 (Intermediate Metabolizer).

-• If you are starting or switching an antidepressant (SSRI/SNRI) — share this report with your prescriber so they can factor in your genetics.
+• If you are starting or switching an antidepressant (SSRI/SNRI) — share these results with your prescriber so they can factor in your genetics.

 • If you are prescribed a tricyclic antidepressant (TCA) — these medications have narrow dosing windows and your genetics may be especially relevant.